AdiMarianMutu/x-injection/README.md

 // false
 ```

-## Custom Provider Modules
+## Provider Modules

-You can define custom modules to encapsulate related providers and manage their scope:
+You can define `modules` to encapsulate related providers and manage their scope:

 ```ts
 import { Injectable, InjectionScope, ProviderModule } from '@adimm/x-injection';